tnguyen1204/Number-plate-detection-from-picture/README.md

 You have to put the picture in the folder and the change the name in the .py file.

 ## Credit
-Credit to Nicholas Renotte wichi has been a lot of help !
+Credit to Nicholas Renotte witch has been a lot of help !